Division HEART Standard

 The Standard is designed to grow.
 A new Division can be established when a domain meets five criteria:

-1. Sovereignty claim.
+1. Governance claim.
 A definable human right to self-determination in the domain that AI interaction threatens.

 2. Infrastructure identification.
 Identifiable human-centric infrastructure that AI systems can degrade and that market self-regulation will not protect.